mrd0x/secblog/src/pages/abusing-mcafee-misconfigurations-vulnerabilities/index.md

 ---
-title: Abusing McAfee Misconfigurations & Vulnerabilities
+title: McAfee Misconfigurations & Vulnerabilities
 date: "2021-01-17"
 featuredImage: './mcafee-logo.png'
 ---

-Unpatched or misconfigured McAfee components will make life much easier during a penetration test or red team assessment.<!-- end -->.
+Unpatched or misconfigured McAfee components will make life much easier during a penetration test or red team assessment<!-- end -->.

 While conducting a penetration test I happen to run into McAfee and wanted to see if there are any articles on bypassing or abusing McAfee.
 I started doing some research and unfortunately I was unable to find any well documented modern techniques on doing so.
-I decided to create a list of methods that I discovered during my engagement that I found very useful.
+I decided to write up on a few methods that I discovered during my assessment which I found very useful.

 # McAfee Products